z900collector/CPU32-Assembler/src/README.md

 # Usage

-To assemble a suitably crafted assmebler language source file into binary code, specify the the source file as an argument to the assemble.
+To assemble a suitably crafted assmebly language source file into binary code, specify the the source file as an argument to the 'asm' executable.
 If you do not specify an ASM file, the assmebler will return an error message.
 ```
 $ ./asm
 ERROR - file not found - Unable to open file!